claudsan/droidparts.org/parts/fragments.rst

 Notes
 -----

-By default, **droidparts-fragments** depends on ActionBarSherlock at compile time.
+By default, **droidparts** depends on ActionBarSherlock at compile time.
-When building an app that requires min API 11+, you can remove this dependency and link stub classes from ``src-stub`` instead.